stevecodeguy/Vulcan/README.md

 Make sure your terminal application is pointing at the root directory of this repository.

-With your terminal application at this repo's root directory, enter the following command into your terminal application:
+With your terminal application at this repo's root directory, enter the following command into your terminal application and press enter:

 ```shell
 $ gulp